hashhar/jsonschema2sql/README.md

 ## Contact

-Join us on [PrestoSQL slack](https://prestosql.io/slack.html) for more about PrestoSQL.
+Join us on [Trino slack](https://trino.io/slack.html) for more about Trino.
 I can be found as `hashhar` over there.

 Create an issue in this repo or drop me an email (not that hard to find).